Take a look at the GMAT scores required by the top universities:

 It absolutely depends on the programme.

-An example of this is the GMAT for LBS.
-The LBS average GMAT score for the MBA programme is 708, but the LBS MiM GMAT score average is 681.
+An example of this is the GMAT for the London Business School (LBS).
+The LBS has both a GMAT score requirement for MIM as well as an MBA.
+The LBS average GMAT score for the MBA programme is 708, but the LBS MiM average GMAT score is 681

 But, lower GMAT scores for alternative business programmes aren’t always universal.
 In some cases, where the business school ranks higher on the relevant Financial Times ranking for a management or finance programme than for their MBA, the average GMAT scores for these programmes are commensurate or even higher than their average MBA scores.